 A golden light breaks through the fog, and Shasta turns to see “pacing beside him, taller than the horse, a Lion.
 It was from the Lion that the light came.
 No one ever saw anything more terrible or beautiful.”

-Aslan vanishes, Shasta finds his way to Archenland, and King Lune then recognizes him as his own son Cor, the long lost elder twin of Prince Corin and therefore heir to the throne.
+Aslan vanishes, Shasta finds his way to Archenland, and King Lune then recognizes him as his own son Cor, the long-lost elder twin of Prince Corin and therefore heir to the throne.
 Cor and Aravis eventually marry.
 “And after King Lune’s death they made a good King and Queen of Archenland.”

-From our vantage point, troubles hardly seem like good things, but God knows what He’s doing.
+From our perspective, troubles hardly seem like good things, but God knows what He’s doing.
 He knows where we should be in every sphere of our lives, and He will help us get there if we will do our part, which begins with trusting Him that whatever troubles we encounter on the way are within His benevolent control.